datoviz/datoviz/docs/howto/visual.md

 We'll see in the custom graphics page more details about how we link this C structure to the GLSL attributes.

 The main role of the **visual** is to **copy the user-specified props data into the vertex buffer**.
-This is sometimes straightforward, like in the `marker` visual, where each marker corresponds to one marker, but it is more often less trivial.
+This is sometimes straightforward, like in the `marker` visual, where each vertex corresponds to one marker, but it is often less trivial.
 In the example covered in this page, where we need to transform squares into triangles, our custom visual will need to **create six vertices in the vertex buffer for every square passed by the user**.
 This is implemented in the **visual baking function**.